meyer-nils/dgm_workshop/README.md

 Please bring your own computer to actively participate in the workshop.

 ## Preparation
 We will use Python and Jupyter Notebooks during the workshop.
 Some basic instructions for setting up the environment on your computer and basic Python syntax is given in the `python_basics.ipynb` notebook.
-Alternatively, you may use binder to interactively participate in the workshop using your browser only.
+Alternatively, you may use Binder (hit the button `Launch Binder` and wait a few moments) to interactively participate in the workshop using your browser only.